 Anywhere in long Islamorada

-Islamorada is a village that covers six individual Keys, starting with paradisiacal Plantation Key in the north-east.
+Islamorada is a village that covers six individual Keys, starting with paradisiacal ranch Key in the north-east.
 Anne's Beach is one of its hubs – expect a white-sand stretch of glistening powder that's washed by emerald ocean and peppered with sea kayak stands and scuba outfitters.

 Key Largo – calling snorkelers and sea lovers